 The Shaker Heights Public Library offers information resources in response to advances in technology and the changing information needs of the community.

-Free access to the Internet is one component of the library’s mission to “build community and enrich lives by bringing together people, information, and ideas.”
+Free access to the Internet is one component of the library’s mission to “strengthen our community and transform lives by bringing together people, information, and ideas.”

 Information on the Internet